msaroufim/mynotes/README.md

+## Introduction

+The goal of today's blog post will be to program the motion of a 2D robotic arm in Python.
+We won't be using any external libraries so we can focus on learning the inner workings.

+Hopefully by the end of this tutorial you'll understand the basics of robotics and how to program robots to achieve their goals using Reinforcement Learning.
+This technique has the advantage of being very light mathematically in comparison to alternatives which use quite advanced algebra.

+If by the end of this tutorial you'd like to learn more then you can expect  further blog post which generalizes the below blog post to a 3D arm.

+If using Reinforcement Learning to program goals is of strong interest to you then I'd also like to invite you to sign up at [Yuri.ai](http://www.yuri.ai)

 ## Robotics environments

 There's a wide variety of open source and closed source environments to perform robotic simulations in.
 A popular one which you'll often see in papers is Mujoco which is a full 3D physics simulator.
 Mujoco's primary disandvantage is that's it not free and it's personal non-commercial license goes for $500.